vbalasu/childprocess/README.md

 # childprocess

- USAGE: node childprocess sqlite3 temp.db ".help"
+ USAGE: node childprocess.js sqlite3 temp.db ".help"

  Executes a child process and saves stdout, stderr, args and exitcode in the childprocess folder